Supermarket Sweep: Big Sweep

 The five-item limit was absent in the original ABC version of the show, but was added to prevent a team from overloading their carts with expensive items, such as poultry, laundry detergent or over-the-counter drugs.

-From 1990 to 1991, costumed characters such as Frankenstein's monster, a gorilla, or a creature named Mr. Yuck ran through the aisles during the Sweep.
+During most episodes of the first season, costumed characters such as Frankenstein's monster, a gorilla, or a creature named Mr. Yuck ran through the aisles during the Sweep.
 If the character came near a contestant or vice versa, the contestant had to turn around and go in the other direction.
 If the contestant's cart hit the character, a penalty was also imposed.
 The characters were later dropped.

 A variety of opportunities to earn additional cash were available during the Big Sweep.
-The one constant throughout the entire run of the second series was a group of giant "bonus" items (these included stuffed animals, advertising signs and inflatable displays) placed throughout the market in plain sight.
+The one constant throughout the entire run of the second series was a group of giant "bonus" items (these included stuffed animals, advertising signs and inflatable displays of products) placed throughout the market in plain sight.
 Attached to each of these items was a peel-off sticker that concealed a value of either $50, $100 or $200.
 In 1993, a fourth bonus value ($250, dubbed the "Super Bonus") was added.
 Episodes of the Twin Car Giveaway tournament that took place in 1994 had a $300 bonus (dubbed the "Super Super Bonus"), replacing the $50 bonus.
 Each runner could take only one bonus, and its value was added to the team's total only if it was returned to the checkout counter before time ran out.

 Later in the Lifetime series, Supermarket Sweep began employing more ways for the teams to build up their sweep totals.
-The first such method employed was called the Shopping List, where teams could earn an extra $250 for bringing three specific grocery items back during the course of the Big Sweep ($500 in the 2020 version).
+The first such method employed was called the Shopping List, where teams could earn an extra $250 for bringing three (originally four) specific grocery items back during the course of the Big Sweep ($500 in the 2020 version).
 Over the years, more variations on that theme would be used; for instance, the teams might be asked to fulfill a bread order or retrieve magazines.

 Other ways for teams to earn money included: